 Keep in mind, your suppliers may be subcontracting out.
 If you don’t want this, make it clear in your contract and ensure that your supplier has the capacity to fulfill its obligations without subcontractors.

 If you are okay with subcontracting, obtain a list of the companies your suppliers subcontract to and look into them.
-Just because you aren’t dealing with the subcontractors directly doesn’t mean their (potentially) bad behaviour won’t affect you.
+Just because you aren’t dealing with the subcontractors directly doesn’t mean their (potentially) bad behavior won’t affect you.

 Watch for Warning Signs